Justcats12/cubeChamp/README.md

 # cubeChamp

-VERSION: 0.3
+VERSION: ALPHA 1.0

-### THIS IS A WORK IN PROGRES, it remains unfinished
+(THIS IS A WORK IN PROGRES, it remains unfinished)

 ## Information
 cubeChamp is a matchup tool for a new format for cubing competitions, putting cubers head to head based on their amount of wins and overall mean.